jgato/jgato/random_docs/Scaling down clusters with ZTP.md

 After deleting the BMH, in the ACM GUI, you will still see host.
 During the host installation, the Assisted Installer created a new object of kind Agent.
 This Agent is out of any control on the GitOps flow.
 It was not created from the Siteconfig.
 It is created by the installation service.

 How to know which Agent resource was created during the installation of this host?
-You can use this command with the name the BMH (which is actually the same as the hostname):
+You can use this command using the name of the BMH (which is actually the same as the hostname, worker-1):

 ```bash
 $> oc -n el8k-ztp-1 get Agent.agent-install.openshift.io  -o json \